afrankmusic/solace-candidate-assignment-main/DISCUSSION.md

 - Used Material UI for a quick and easy upgrade to the visual elements.
 With more time I would add a custom theme to customize the look & feel to align with branding or internal design systems
 - Added a spinner when data is being fetched / refreshed from the API to let the user know that the results are being retrieved.
 It is not placed in the most beautiful place, with more time I would likely add it as an overlay to the table or display within / next to the search text box.
 - With more time I would also add in accessibility features / test with a screen reader to ensure the site is appropriately accessible to users with disabilities
+- With more time I would also add in phone number formatting for better readability